ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 **2.** From this perspective, you can right click on `createKale` and then click on `Submit Transaction`.
-Then it will prompt you for the argurments you want to pass in.
+Then it will prompt you for the arguments you want to pass in.
 You can enter the text below.
 It will give you another prompt for transient data, but you can hit enter to bypass this prompt and it will then execute the transaction. **NOTE:**
 Put your arguments between the brackets: